 Clinical Implications of C difficile Risk Data

-infection, particularly in elderly patients and those with frequent antibiotic exposure or hospitalizations.
+On the basis of the available data, clindamycin should absolutely be avoided among patients who are at risk for C difficile infection, particularly in elderly patients and those with frequent antibiotic exposure or hospitalizations.
 Given the available data, it’s clear that clindamycin is a well-deserving candidate of its boxed warning specifically for C difficile risk.6

 For community-acquired pneumonia, it has been suggested that a tetracycline may be substituted in place of azithromycin (or another macrolide) among elderly patients at higher risk for C difficile infection.7 In fact, data suggests that tetracyclines may NOT increased risk of C difficile infection at all, with a non-significant odd ratio of 0.9 versus no antibiotic exposure.3,4

 In patients hospitalized with severe infections who require anti-Pseudomonal coverage, the available data suggests that penicillins (such as piperacillin/tazobactam) may have a lower risk of C difficile infection versus cephalosporins (such as cefepime) or carbapenems (such as meropenem).
 While this risk is certainly relevant to the selection of antimicrobials, local resistance patterns should also be considered when selecting an agent.